 About the Webinar:

-This webinar will provide an overview of the CanPath Student Dataset, examples of how it can be used, and outline the process for requesting access.
+This webinar provided an overview of the CanPath Student Dataset, examples of how it can be used, and outlined the process for requesting access.

-- CanPath’s National Scientific Co-Director, Professor Trevor Dummer (University of British Columbia), will present an overview of the CanPath Student Dataset.
+- CanPath’s National Scientific Co-Director, Professor Trevor Dummer (University of British Columbia), presented an overview of the CanPath Student Dataset.

-- Professor Jennifer Brooks (Dalla Lana School of Public Health at the University of Toronto) will describe her experience using the Student Dataset in her graduate level epidemiology course last fall.
+- Professor Jennifer Brooks (Dalla Lana School of Public Health at the University of Toronto) described her experience using the Student Dataset in her graduate level epidemiology course last fall.

-- Dorothy Apedaile, a MPH student of Prof. Brooks’ course, will present her final project which used the CanPath Student Dataset.
+- Dorothy Apedaile, a MPH student of Prof. Brooks’ course, presented her final project which used the CanPath Student Dataset.

 About the Speakers: